WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 |extendedKeyUsage|1.3.6.1.4.1.1847.2022.1.21|For raw key of SHC|
 |extendedKeyUsage|1.3.6.1.4.1.1847.2022.1.22|For raw keys in DCCs (calculate kid on Public Key only)|

 The usage of the OID can limit the scope of a Document Signer Certificate during the verification process (if supported by the verifier app).
-For instance, fraudulent vaccination certificates issued by test centers, will not be valid, as ist is signed by an DSC limited to test result certificate issuers.
+For instance, fraudulent vaccination certificates issued by test centers, will not be valid, as it is signed by an DSC limited to test result certificate issuers.

 OID can also be used as an verification indicator as it can indicate that this certificate is a wrapper around raw keys.

-Other limitations on the DSC may exist and can be defined,as and when new use cases arise.
+Other limitations on the DSC may exist and can be defined, as and when new use cases arise.

 <b>Note</b>: All extendedKey usages should be well documented on github to avoid confusion regarding the usage.
 Each necessary attribute should be set up to support the verification process in the best way.

 #### Federator Architecture
 ##### Overview
-The federator is designed as a new sub component which can be hosted as micro service or within the gateway in one deployment.
-This behavior can be configured during the installation (see: software design).
+The federator is designed as a new sub component which can be hosted as microservice or within the gateway in one deployment.
+This behavior can be configured during the installation.
 Overall the federator offers the functionality for automated download of gateway or federation content.
 The downloaded content is stored in the gateway database to provide the content to the gateways federation endpoints.
 Trusted parties can download from these endpoints then the federated data.

 ##### Black-box View